Aarception/Mo-information-security-portfolio/README.md

        Dangling Motive: Apology
        Redirection: Conversion
        Designing Opportunity: Holder to Issuer

+INTEGRITY IS ASSURANCE

+    1. The April 16 Withholding
+    2. The  May 4th Disclosure
+    3. The Post-Submission Rider
+    4. The Observation Logs
+    5. Honesty, Transparency, Disclosure
 ---

 This repository contains incident‑driven cybersecurity case studies, penetration‑testing workflows, and reproducible technical labs.